solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ### Send requests to the validation API directly {#validation-api}

 Send a curl request to the validation API to test your resource configurations.
+For an overview of the fields that you must include as part of your request, see [Validation API reference](#validation-api-reference).

 {{< notice tip >}}
 If an empty response <code>{}</code> is returned from the validation API, you might need to add or remove a bracket from your request.
 This response is returned also if the wrong bracket type is used, such as when you used <code>{}</code> instead of <code>[]</code>.